 Welcome

 I’m Kaggie and I’m a conservation scientist.
-I’m a PhD candidate at the Yale School of the Environment working in the Schmitz lab and with the Dove lab.
-I’m also a conservation associate with Round River Conservation Studies.
-My current work examines the human-wildlife interface in social-ecological landscapes.
+I am currently a postdoctoral fellow at University of California, Berkeley with Arthur Middleton and Justin Brashares as part of the California Wolf Project.
+I’m a PhD graduate of the Yale School of the Environment and worked in the Schmitz lab and with the Dove lab.
+I’m also a conservation associate and board member of Round River Conservation Studies.
+My research examines the human-wildlife interface in social-ecological landscapes.
 I bridge ecological and social science theories in the hopes to advance our ability to do conservation science.
 I am particularly interested in the practices of people, animals, and domestic species.

 Here to learn more about my dissertation?
 Check out my ArcStory Map I developed!
 Makgadikgadi: A human-wildlife landscape